Inventories, Demand Shocks Propagation and Amplification in Supply Chains

-To best understand the result in Proposition \ref{propgrowthrates}, note the following comparative statics \begin{prop}[Output Growth increases in Inventories and Persistence of Shocks] The following holds: \begin{enumerate} [label=\alph*)] \item If firms hold larger inventories ($\alpha\uparrow)$, $\omega$ increases and, therefore, so does $\mathcal{U}_k,\,\forall k$.
-Hence, $\frac{\Delta Y_{k,t}}{Y_k}$ increases for all $k$. \item If shocks become more persistent ($\rho \uparrow)$, $\omega$ increases and, therefore, so does $\mathcal{U}_k,\,\forall k$.
-Hence, $\frac{\Delta Y_{k,t}}{Y_k}$ increases for all $k$. \end{enumerate} \end{prop} \begin{proof} See Appendix \ref{proofs}. \end{proof} Furthermore, the following special case can be characterized. \begin{prop}[Permanent Final Demand Shocks] Consider the special case where demand shocks are permanent.
-As $\rho\rightarrow 1$, we have that $\mathcal{U}_k\rightarrow U_k$.
-Therefore, output growth increases linearly in upstreamness: $\frac{\Delta Y_{k,t}}{Y_k} \approx\frac{\Delta_t}{\bar D}+\alpha{U}_k \frac{\Delta_t}{\bar D}$. \end{prop} \begin{proof} See Appendix \ref{proofs}. \end{proof} Propositions \ref{invcs} and \ref{permanentcs} provide two simple insights.
-First, intuitively, as firms hold larger inventory stocks, as governed by $\alpha$, the elasticity of output to changes in final demand increases.
+\begin{prop}[Output Growth increases in Inventories and Persistence of Shocks] The following holds: \begin{enumerate} [label=\alph*)] \item If firms hold larger inventories ($\alpha\uparrow)$, output elasticity $\epsilon_k$ increases $\forall k$. \item If shocks become more persistent ($\rho \uparrow)$, output elasticity $\epsilon_k$ increases $\forall k$. \item As shocks become arbitrarily close to permanent, the output elasticity is $\epsilon_k=1+\alpha{U}_k$, $\forall k$. \end{enumerate} \end{prop} \begin{proof} See Appendix \ref{proofs}. \end{proof} Proposition \ref{invcs} provides three intuitive results.
+First, as firms hold larger inventory stocks, as governed by $\alpha$, the elasticity of output to changes in final demand increases, driven by stronger inventory amplification along the chain.
 Second, more persistence in the stochastic demand process also induces larger responses.
-After a change in final demand, the presence of inventories generates two forces: the most direct effect is that, if shocks are persistent, changes in demand today induce changes in the conditional expectation of future demand.
-Firms respond to this by increasing their output elasticity from 1 to $1+\alpha\rho$.
+After a change in final demand, the presence of inventories generates two forces: the most direct effect is that, if $\rho>0$, an increase in demand today implies an increase in the conditional expectation of future demand.
+Firms respond by increasing their output elasticity from 1 to $1+\alpha\rho$.
 At the same time, due to mean-reversion, the conditional expectation decays at rate $\rho$.
-When $\rho<1$ firms do not want to increase inventories of the full $\alpha\rho$ amount but rather of $\alpha\rho(1+\alpha(\rho-1))$.
+When $\rho<1$ firms do not increase inventories of the full $\alpha\rho$ amount but rather of $\alpha\rho(1+\alpha(\rho-1))$.
 As shocks become more persistent, the latter effect is weakened, and the procyclical adjustment of inventories generates larger output elasticities.
 This effect compounds through the network at every step of the production process.
-In the limit case of permanent shocks, $\rho\rightarrow 1$, this effect is eliminated altogether and all that matters is the number of production steps between a given industry and consumers as measured by upstreamness.
-Formally, this implies that $\mathcal{U}_k\rightarrow U_k$, as highlighted in Proposition \ref{permanentcs}.
+In the limit case of permanent shocks, $\rho\rightarrow 1$, this effect is eliminated altogether, and output grows linearly in the number of production steps between a given industry and consumers as measured by upstreamness, as stated in point c).